k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

 a maximum of six iterations (6%) excluded from any scenario.

-We found that managing the stock with more precaution in the face of episodic mortality resulted in both higher long-term catch and less variability in catch (\autoref{fig:case-study-violin}).
+We found that managing the stock with more precaution in the face of episodic natural mortality spikes resulted in both higher long-term catch and less variability in catch (\autoref{fig:case-study-violin}).
 However, managing the stock with more precaution comes at the cost of less short-term catch.
 These results were true regardless if natural mortality was correctly captured within the management strategy or not.

 Within the same management strategy, scenarios with higher spikes of natural mortality that were unaccounted for had slightly lower average catch, slightly